 The bill amends Vermont's existing laws regarding community-based services and payment rates for providers.
-It introduces a new definition of "community-based services," which includes long-term services and supports for older adults and individuals with disabilities, as well as various health and rehabilitation services provided in non-clinical settings.
-Additionally, it establishes a new section (33 V.S.A.
+It introduces a new definition of "community-based services," which includes long-term services and supports for older adults and individuals with disabilities, as well as various health and rehabilitation services for those with mental health conditions, substance use disorders, and developmental disabilities.
+The bill also establishes a new section (33 V.S.A.
 911) that mandates the Secretary of Human Services to calculate reasonable and adequate payment rates for these providers, taking into account factors such as governmental mandates, inflation, and regional cost differences.
-The Secretary is also required to develop a methodology for these calculations, conduct regular studies on Medicaid reimbursement rates, and report annually to relevant legislative committees.

 Statutes affected: